RosanaFSS/Cybersecurity-Journey-TryHackMe/Easy 🔗 - Log Universe.md

 <h1 align="center">Log Universe</h1>
 <h3 align="center"> Practice $$\textcolor{#3bd62d}{\textnormal{ULogViewer}}$$.</h3>
 <p align="center">August 1, 2025<br>
-Explore log files from various systems and learn how to carve data to adopt a course of action!
+Learn and experience the various log types generated from different systems and carve data from the log files.
 Click <a href="https://tryhackme.com/room/loguniverse">here </a>to access this TryHackMe CTF<br>
 Hey there, fellow lifelong learner!
 I´m <a href="https://www.linkedin.com/in/rosanafssantos/">Rosana</a>, and I’m excited to join you on this adventure, part of my <code>452</code>-day-streak in <a href="https://tryhackme.com">TryHackMe</a>.<br>
 <img width="80px" src="https://github.com/user-attachments/assets/26cdddef-0a94-480a-9645-be58cb7c33f4"><br>